 The processor supports an unlimited number of windows for IP, graphics and/or video sources and outputs them to a wall array of up to 56 displays.
 A single processor can even control multiple video walls.
 It supports all types of video walls whatever display technology is chosen.
 An image overlap capability is available for projector-based video walls, custom output timings accommodate the special resolutions of LED walls, and bezel compensation optimizes viewing with LCD/OLED video walls.

 The processor also offers unique "wall mimic", whereby the entire wall display, or any region of interest can be encoded and streamed for live viewing.
-Additional capabilities include HDCP, the ability to run applications natively, a scripting interface for third-party system control, and automatic stream discovery of RGB Spectrum’s Zio® Networked AV encoders.
+Additional capabilities include HDCP, the ability to run applications natively, a scripting interface for third-party system control, and automatic stream discovery of RGB Spectrum’s Zio® AV-over-IP encoders.

 In sum, the Galileo processor's capabilities make it the ideal solution for a range of video wall system applications including entertainment venues, boardrooms, corporate lobbies, as well as mission-critical operations centers and control rooms.

 The Creighton University School of Dentistry is dedicated to providing quality care for patients and educating students to be practice-ready dentists that live a life of professional excellence, community leadership and compassionate service.
 The School of Dentistry offers students the education and clinical experience they need to begin professionally practicing dentistry upon graduation.
 Students receive state-of-the-art dental training and participate in cutting-edge research.
 For more information, call 402-280-5060 or visit dentistry.creighton.edu.